What is a box? Five~sided container, with or without a top. Perfect to use in decorating. Let me show you 3 ways to style a box for Christmas decor.

 Whether you use a crate or a box, whether it’s made of wood or cardboard, the result is the same ~ a wonderful container for Christmas decorations.

-Our inspiration for this wood box scene was created by Jennifer of Grace House.
+The inspiration for this wood box Christmas decor was created by Jennifer of Grace House.

 What does this Christmas vignette have going for it?